 Sometimes eating emotionally can interfere with asking for a bit of extra support when it’s needed.
 We are all human and can only handle so much.
 There is no such thing as “doing it all.”
 Just as diet culture emphasizes an unrealistic thin ideal, we’re under an immense amount of societal pressure to feel like we need to be perfect parents, busy professionals, competitive athletes, and zen relaxers all at the same time.
 If you find that you’re going to the kitchen for a quick time out because of the pressure you’re feeling to meet your own high expectations of life, consider the power of asking for help.

 Help can come from seeking mental health support through a therapist or psychiatrist if needed.
 It can also come through learning to recognize and set your own boundaries that support your own mental wellbeing, and asking for help when you’re stretched beyond your limits.

-Our individualized services can also provide a great support if you are feeling stuck with your relationship with food.
+Our individualized services (from 1:1 nutrition counseling to our Jumpstart to Intuitive Eating Course) can also provide a great support if you are feeling stuck with your relationship with food.
 Wherever you are in your process, we want to support you in any way we can.